-MISSION SAN NAVIER DEL BAC
+MISSION SAN XAVIER DEL BAC

-Nine miles south of Tucson, Arizona, at the reservation of the Indians, in charge of the Franciscans.
+Nine miles south of Tucson, Arizona, at the reservation of the

+Indians, in charge of the Franciscans.

-Much of the Old Spanish Trail in Arizona runs down the valley of the Salt and the Gila Rivers to Yuma, the gateway to California.
-Through all the centuries westward marches of the Spaniard and of the Anglo-Saxon have flowed over this trail, romance as eternal as that that lives along the Old Spanish Trail to Florida.
+Much of the Old Spanish Trail in Arizona runs down the Valley of the Salt and the Gila Rivers to Yuma, the gateway to California.
+Through all the centuries westward marches of the Spaniard and of the Anglo-Saxon have flowed over this trail, peopling the California shores and crowning that land with a romance as eternal as that that lives along the Old Spanish Trail to Florida.